g0v-data/g0v-hackmd-archive/notes/1ZwORILxREW5Yg1XPIl3bQ.md

 When a new replacement is ready for deployment, it's miles implemented inside the inactive green environment.
 The green part undergoes thorough checking out, including practical trying out, integration checking out, performance tests, and person attractiveness checking out, to ensure the replacement meets excellent standards.
 Once testing is a hit and the green environment is validated as stable, site visitors are moved from the blue to the green environment.

 ### Transitioning Traffic
 Traffic redirection is normally controlled through load balancers or routing rules.
 Initially, a small portion of traffic is routed to the green environment to minimize hazards and permit tracking of performance and user revel.
-As confidence in the new edition grows, more site visitors are directed to the green environment until it moves to the primary production environment.
+As confidence in the new edition grows, more site visitors are directed to the green part until it moves to the primary production environment.

 ### Active and inactive roles
 After site visitors are effectively transitioned to the green environment, it turns into a new energetic environment.
 Meanwhile, the blue surroundings, which previously served as the active environment, are now inactive.
-The inactive part is as a backup or rollback option when problems arise with the new edition.
+The inactive part as a backup or rollback option when problems arise with the new edition.
 The roles of the environments are then swapped, with the inactive turning into energetic and vice versa, equipped for the next replacement cycle.

 ### Continuous tracking and improvement
 Throughout the deployment cycle, non-stop monitoring of both environments is important to  ensure overall performance, stability, and consumer experience.